 When Henry “Seth” Hubbard renounced his formally drawn wills and created a new holographic will on the day of his suicide, one that excluded his children, grandchildren, and ex-wives, and gave the bulk of his estate to his housekeeper and caretaker, a will contest was imminent.
 That Seth Hubbard was a white man living in rural Mississippi and his housekeeper, a Black woman, made the will contest illustrative of our ongoing national discomfort with slavery, the Confederacy, and the respective obligations of and responsibilities to the descendants of both.
 This is John Grisham’s Sycamore Row, a novel in which the reader journeys to discover the mysteries behind Seth Hubbard’s will, his intentions, his burden as a witness to a lynching over his ancestor’s land, and the fate of the descendants of the formerly enslaved who worked and settled that land known as Sycamore Row only to see its destruction when they asserted their right to it.
 Seth’s act of bequeathing the bulk of his estate to a stranger made family through blood spilled over stolen land and stolen, broken Black bodies is an important start to an important discussion: Who bears responsibility to the survivors of domestic terrorism, white supremacy, and for the benefits that white privilege bestows?
 The will contest encapsulates the rhetoric of race and redemption; in Sycamore Row Hubbard’s estate acts as reparations.

 The Washington Post review picks up on a point that’s especially important if you hope to have any chance of really understanding Grisham’s latest novel: the South’s tortured history of race and violence is still very much with us . . . yes, even in something as mundane as a will contest.
-For example, and hopefully without giving away too much, you can’t truly “get” how horrific Grisham’s depiction of a man’s lynching in 1930 is, or why the present-day African American lawyers who appear in Grisham’s story conduct themselves the way they do, without having some inkling of what it was like to live as an African American in the South.
+For example, and hopefully without giving away too much, you can’t truly “get” how horrific Grisham’s depiction of a man’s lynching in 1930 is, or why the present-day African American lawyers who appear in Grisham’s story conduct themselves the way they do, without having some inkling of what it was like to live as an African American in the “South” (which very much includes Florida), both then and now.

 In 1949, Florida’s orange industry was booming, and citrus barons got rich on the backs of cheap Jim Crow labor.
 To maintain order and profits, they turned to Willis V. McCall, a violent sheriff who ruled Lake County with murderous resolve.
 When a white seventeen-year-old Groveland girl cried rape, McCall was fast on the trail of four young blacks who dared to envision a future for themselves beyond the citrus groves.
 By day’s end, the Ku Klux Klan had rolled into town, burning the homes of blacks to the ground and chasing hundreds into the swamps, hell-bent on lynching the young men who came to be known as “the Groveland Boys.”